emscripten-core/emscripten/site/source/docs/compiling/Deploying-Pages.rst

 - If the page uses WebGL, make sure that it is able to gracefully handle the WebGL context loss event.
 Use the `WebGL_lose_context <https://www.khronos.org/registry/webgl/extensions/WEBGL_lose_context/>`_ developer extension to programmatically trigger context loss events when testing.

 - Verify that the page works as intended on displays with different ``window.devicePixelRatio`` (DPI) settings, in particular when using WebGL.
 See `Khronos.org: HandlingHighDPI <https://www.khronos.org/webgl/wiki/HandlingHighDPI>`_.
-On Windows and OS X, try changing the desktop display scaling setting to test different values of ``window.devicePixelRatio`` that the browser reports.
+On Windows and macOS, try changing the desktop display scaling setting to test different values of ``window.devicePixelRatio`` that the browser reports.

 - Test out that different page zoom levels do not break the site layout, especially when navigating to the page with the browser window already pre-zoomed.